imtiazpy/Qtec-ecom-test/README.md

 8. Open your web browser and access the project at [http://localhost:8000](http://localhost:8000).

-9. (Optional) To stop the Django development server, press `Ctrl + C` in the terminal or command prompt.
+9. To stop the Django development server, press `Ctrl + C` in the terminal or command prompt.